masikotimo/Web3-Quiz-api/README.md

 2. Load the smart contract files located in the `contracts` directory.
 3. Compile and deploy the contracts on the Ethereum and Celo networks.

+## Smart Contract (DumbQuesScore)

+The `DumbQuesScore` smart contract is an integral part of CryptoQuiz, facilitating secure management of game scores and reward distributions on the blockchain.
+Developed in Solidity and deployed on Ethereum and Celo networks, this contract ensures transparency and reliability in handling in-game transactions and rewards.

+### Functionalities

+1. **Game Score Recording**:
+   - `saveGameScores`: Allows the owner to record game scores for different teams.
+Each game is associated with a unique game ID and stores the team name and score.

+2. **Reward Distribution**:
+   - `distributeReward`: Enables the owner to distribute rewards in Theta tokens to specific teams based on their performance in the quizzes.
+Rewards are transferred securely to the team's address upon distribution.

+3. **Game Information Retrieval**:
+   - `getGameDetails`: Provides access to detailed information about a specific game identified by its game ID, including the team name, score, and whether it has been recorded.

+4. **Batch Game Details Retrieval**:
+   - `getAllGameDetails`: Retrieves all recorded game details, including team names, scores, and recording statuses, across all games recorded so far.

+### Usage

+- **Integration**: Integrate this smart contract into CryptoQuiz's backend to ensure seamless recording and reward distribution based on quiz performance.
+- **Ownership**: Only the contract owner can record game scores and distribute rewards, ensuring control over the reward mechanism.
+- **Blockchain Security**: Leveraging Ethereum and Celo, transactions are secure and transparent, fostering trust among players.

+### Deployment

 ## Usage

 1. **Sign Up**: Users sign up by inputting their private key.
 Note that the private key is not stored on the server.